Hellager/quick-access/README.md

 By default, ui culture `zh-CN, zh-TW, en-US, fr-FR, ru-RU` is supported.

-If your system's ui culture is not supported by default, use function `AddquickAccessCommandName` to add your system's command name about remove item from quick access before removing items.
+If your system's ui culture is not supported by default, use function `AddQuickAccessMenuName` to add your system's menu name about remove item from quick access before removing items.